Augustinus Bader Just Launched An Oily Skin-Version Of Its Best-Selling Cream

 Advertisement

-Unlike its predecessors, The Cream and The Rich Cream, The Light Cream is only available in a 1 fl. oz. size for $175.
-(The other formulations come in two sizes: 1 fl. oz. also priced at $175, plus a 1.7-oz. size for $280.)
+Unlike its predecessors, The Cream and The Rich Cream, The Light Cream is only available in a 1 fl. oz. size for £135.
 It's pricey stuff to be sure, especially given the size — but anything Bader won't come cheap.
 Plus, as I mentioned up top, I'm banking that The Light Cream does more than just hydrate.
 While I've only been testing it for a few weeks, the clinicals (which are based on a 12-week trial) show some pretty impressive stats.
 Will it give me the skin of a newborn?
 No. But if it takes me from greasy to glowing (sans makeup), then it's worth every penny in my book.